 flinders ranges tours

-HOW TO CHOOSE THE RIGHT TREKKING POLES
+HOW TO CHOOSE THE RIGHT TREKKING POLES FOR YOU WHEN HIKING

-By Merel Dalebout, Auswalk Guide
+By Dr Merel Dalebout, Auswalk Guide

 One pole or two?

-If you’re new to poles, you may think that using only one is the way to go.
+You may think that using only one pole is the way to go.
 Think again.
 We are bipedal quadrupeds – meaning upright walking on two feet with 4 limbs swinging.
 We are not tripods – three is not a magic number!
 We naturally swing both arms as we walk, so two poles make a lot of sense.
 You’ll feel more balanced and more natural.
 Yes, poles can take a bit of getting used to.
 Use alternate legs and arms, just like when you are walking without them.
-The only situations in which I would recommend using only one pole is if you have shoulder, arm, or hand problems on one side and can only use one comfortably (better than nothing!), or in really rough terrain where need to keep the other hand free to brace yourself on rocks or trees (of course, in extra rough terrain that involves a bit of rock scrambling, you will want to stow your poles so both hands are free).
+The only situations in which I would recommend using only one pole is if you have shoulder, arm, or hand problems on one side and can only use one comfortably (better than nothing!), or in really rough terrain where you need to keep the other hand free to brace yourself on rocks or trees (of course, in extra rough terrain that involves a bit of rock scrambling, you will want to stow your poles so both hands are free).
 If you do actually have a bad leg or hip, and already use a single pole when you walk, note that your other leg/hip will thank you if you start using two poles instead.

 Cheap or expensive